valterfernandesdev/marvel_comics_explorer/README.md

 ##### 3. Create and setup the database

-Run the following commands to create and setup the database.
+Run the following command to setup the database.

-        $ rails db:create
         $ rails db:setup

 ##### 4. Create config/master.key file and copy the key I sent you.
 (Or request me one)